DeeStarks/infiniti/README.md

 11. `make test` - Recursively run all tests OR pass a directory as an argument to run the tests in a directory (e.g. `make test TESTDIR=github.com/deestarks/infiniti/adapters/framework/db` to run the tests in the `db` directory).
 12. `make db-shell` - Opens an interactive shell for the database.
 13. `make keygen` - Generates a random 32-character string.
+14. `make cli-createadmin` - To create an admin user from the command line.

 ### Project structure